MEDICAL MASSAGE vs MEDICAL MYSTERY (a.k.a. Essential Dyskinesia)

 Session 1

 We required the patient to stop any medications 24 hours before the first session.
-We considered several treatment options but there is no medical literature on the disorder like this one and no one had any idea of its origin.
+We considered several treatment options, but there is no medical literature on the disorder, and no one had any idea of its origin.
 We decided to experiment with medical massage tools and techniques.

-First we started with the application of permanent, fixed electric vibration on the motor points, i.e. areas where the nerves which innervate each affected muscle enters it.
-We hoped that electric vibration as a major inhibitor of the peripheral receptors would suppress the activity of muscle spindle receptors and help the motor centers regain control over voluntary muscle contractions.
-Unfortunately it didn’t work.
-To our surprise it actually increased the amplitude of the involuntary contractions.
+First, we applied continuous electric vibration in a fixed regime to the motor points, i.e., the areas where the nerves that innervate each affected muscle enter it.
+We hoped that electric vibration, as a significant inhibitor of the peripheral receptors, would suppress the activity of muscle spindle receptors and help the motor centers regain control over involuntary muscle contractions.
+Unfortunately, it didn’t work.
+To our surprise, it increased the amplitude of the contractions.

-Light repetitive effleurage strokes and gentle kneading in the inhibitory regime to relax the affected muscles and decrease the excitability of peripheral receptors didn’t work.
-Repetitive compressions on the tendinous parts of the affected muscles to activate Golgi tendon organ receptors didn’t do anything as well.
-At this point it looked like that this particular patient wasn’t going to get any benefits from medical massage.
+Light, repetitive effleurage strokes and gentle kneading in the inhibitory regime, aimed at relaxing the affected muscles and decreasing the excitability of peripheral receptors, were also ineffective.
+Repetitive compressions on the tendinous parts of the affected muscles to engage H-relex didn’t do anything as well.
+At this point, it seemed that this particular patient would not benefit from medical massage.

-Considering the fact that the patient responded astonishingly well to the stimulating massage techniques I decided to add Postisometric Muscle Relaxation and asked the patient to sit quickly and immediately drop his head as soon as he sat up.
-I used PIR for each group of cervical and upper shoulder muscles and after the end of the therapy he didn’t have any involuntary contractions as well as muscle twitching under the skin.
-It was heart wrenching moment for entire family.
-No one could believe that massage could do something like that.
+Considering the patient’s astonishingly good response to the stimulating massage techniques, we decided to add Postisometric Muscle Relaxation.
+We asked the patient to sit quickly and immediately drop his head as soon as he sat up.
+We used PIR for each group of cervical and upper shoulder muscles.
+After the end of the therapy, he didn’t experience any involuntary contractions or muscle twitching under the skin.
+It was a heart-wrenching moment for the entire family.
+No one could believe that a massage could do something like that.

-I said to the patient and his parents that the involuntary contractions more likely would come back and they needed to pay attention for how long the treatment would work.
+We said to the patient and his parents that the involuntary contractions were more likely to come back, and they needed to pay attention to how long the treatment would work.
 We discussed other modalities such as hot showers, swimming in the pool, etc.

 Session 2

 The patient came back very encouraged.
-The involuntary contractions came back in approximately 45 minutes after the end of the first treatment, but they came back as half strong when compared to the time before the first session.
-Now I was sure that we had found the solution and I used the same protocol which we had composed during the first session.
-Basically it started to work immediately.
-Even the first 10 minutes of treatment completely eliminated the involuntary contractions.
+The involuntary contractions came back in approximately 45 minutes after the end of the first treatment, but they came back as half as strong as they were before the first session.
+Now we were certain that we had found the solution, and we followed the same protocol that we had developed during the first session.
+It started to work immediately.
+Even the first 10 minutes of treatment eliminated the involuntary contractions.

-Hot showers helped the patient but light repetitive exercises and even gentle swimming didn’t do anything and in his opinion even slightly increased the amplitude.
-We stopped further experiments there and decided to use a combination of medical massage techniques daily with self-stretching at home.
+Hot showers helped the patient, but light, repetitive exercises and even gentle swimming had no effect, and in his opinion, they even slightly increased the amplitude.
+We stopped further experiments there and decided to use a combination of medical massage techniques daily, with self-stretching at home.

-Before the beginning of the second session I taped the involuntary contractions and I also tapped the result of the second session (see video below).
+Before the start of the second session, we recorded the patient’s involuntary contractions and documented the results of the session (see video below).
 The first part of the video shows the patient before the beginning of the second session.
 What you will see in the video is 50% of the original amplitude of the involuntary contractions the patient had before the first session.

-Unfortunately I didn’t have camera in the office to record the original clinical picture.
-Now imagine for a second that the patient had these unstoppable contractions 24 hours a day for more than a month without any hope of getting rid of them.
+Unfortunately, we didn’t have a camera in the office to record the original clinical picture and everyone was stunned by the intensity of involuntary contractions.
+Now, imagine for a second that the patient had these unstoppable contractions 24 hours a day for more than a month without any hope of getting rid of them.

 play-sharp-fill